testissimo/testissimo.github.io/documentation/tutorials/first-repo.md

 # First Repo and Test set up

-#what
 **In this tutorial you will learn to:**
 > - Create your first Repo
 > - Save your Repos to Testissimo server
 > - Set up your first Test

-#why
 In Testissimo, **Repositories (repos)** are the key asset to writing maintainable tests.
 Repositories in Testissimo are no different from repositories in any other VCS.
-If you never heard of VCS before, make sure to read the VCS section in the How-Tos category.
+If you never heard of VCS before, make sure to read the Additional Info below.

-#how
 ## Create you first Repo
 To create your first Repo complete the steps bellow:
 1. Navigate to Home